Practical Ideas to aid you in reaching your aspired goals

 Serving farmers, ranchers, and city planners since 1978

-Greg is well known for his extensive knowledge of soil health, grass and livestock management systems, and plant identification.
-His deep understanding of plant communities as indicators of land productivity has made him a stead resource for land owners and managers passionate to understand nature’s ability to regenerate land.
+Greg Brann Consulting is renowned for Greg’s extensive knowledge of soil health, grass and livestock management systems, and plant identification.
+His deep understanding of plant communities as indicators of land productivity has made him a steadfast resource for land owners and managers who are passionate about understanding nature’s ability to regenerate land.
+With over 40 years of experience in land and pasture management, Greg has had the privilege of witnessing his plans transform land under the exceptional care of land managers.
+His attentive planning has resulted in the transformation of more than 200,000 acres.

 Big Spring Farm Annual Pasture Walk